-From the perspective of proactive information disclosure, the The Export Control Department at Human Resources and General Group intends to disclose a wide range of recognizable risks.
-Major Affairs Division is responsible for export management as the export risks that may affect its earnings and financial position are set out management control department.
-We have created a system for below.
-The Group aims for thorough understanding of these risks the proper management of exports in order to ensure compliance in order to establish a necessary risk management framework with the laws and regulations concerning export management in the countries and regions where we engage in business activities as well as to avoid involvement in transactions that could hinder the maintenance of international peace and safety.
+The Export Control Department at Human Resources and General Affairs Division is responsible for export management as the export management control department.
+We have created a system for the proper management of exports in order to ensure compliance with the laws and regulations concerning export management in the countries and regions where we engage in business activities as well as to avoid involvement in transactions that could hinder the maintenance of international peace and safety.